-At a time when safety and dignity of women in India is debated fiercely, Moolya and Logicshore align to give women what they really need: security.
+At a time when the safety and dignity of women in India are debated fiercely, Moolya and Logicshore align to give women what they really need: security.

 Abhayam features a range of safety mechanisms that will aid women to reach help during emergencies within a very short time frame.
 Registering and downloading the app will prompt the user to have a list of benefactors that would likely include family members and friends who could be reached in case of emergencies.

 One of the key features of the app is a panic button to send an SOS message to the listed contacts and authorities.
 In Andhra Pradesh, this alert message is received by the police central command station, which, in turn, can alert the nearest police station and the patrol vehicles.
 In a hypothetical situation, when the user would be unable to speak, the location can still be tracked down with the help of GPRS and crowdsourcing technologies.

 There is an additional stealth button that allows users to press the phone’s power button a specific number of times which would have the same effect of pushing the panic button.
 This app can work on both smart and basic phones.